Restoring

 A strategy to defeat gerrymandering.

 Wilson’s Fountain is a way to elevate the candidates who will broadly represent their district or state.
-It restores “one person, one vote,” while dampening the influence of money, which is now the loudest voice in government.
+It restores the voice of the people while dampening the influence of money, which is now the most powerful force in government.

 A novel use of the political committee system.